Implications of the muon anomalous magnetic moment for the LHC and MUonE: in SMEFT

 The one-loop corrections to the magnetic moment in SMEFT also give rise to soft singularities at finite photon virtuality.
 These are soft (and universal) QED corrections to the dimension-six interactions and they cancel against soft photon emission off the dimension-six vertex of Eq.~\eqref{eq:vtxdecomp}.
 These soft singularities vanish in the limit of zero virtuality\footnote{We have checked this explicitly.}, reflecting the fact that the higher-dimensional operators are a manifestation of scale-suppressed new physics separated from universal soft (and collinear) effects in QED (see e.g.~\cite{Englert:2018byk} for a general discussion in the context of QCD).
 We can therefore omit soft singularities throughout this calculation.

+Our calculation of $\Delta a_\mu$ is performed using $m_W$, $m_Z$ and the fine structure constant $\alpha$ as inputs of the theory.

+In principle, semileptonic four-fermion operators of the $(\bar{L} R)(\bar{R} L)$ and $(\bar{L} R) (\bar{L} R)$ classes in the Warsaw basis~\cite{Grzadkowski:2010es} also contribute to the anomalous magnetic moment (see Ref.~\cite{Aebischer:2021uvt} for the generic case).
+However, we do not include them as such operators are often neglected by enforcing flavour symmetries, similar to the assumptions of Refs.~\cite{Aguilar-Saavedra:2018ksv,Ellis:2020unq} in the top sector.
+The structure of these operators can be generated from leptoquarks~\cite{Gherardi:2020det}, which have been explored extensively as explanations of the anomalous magnetic moment~\cite{Freitas:2022gqs,Chen:2022hle,Crivellin:2020tsz}.

 Our aim is to identify operators that give rise to significant corrections to the SM that push the anomalous magnetic moment to larger values closer to the Fermilab/BNL result.
 As such we limit ourselves to operator directions that are not related to oblique electroweak precision constraints, i.e. we will neglect the ${\cal{O}}_{\phi W B}$ and ${\cal{O}}_{\phi D}$ operators due to their relations to the $S$ and $T$ parameters~\cite{Alonso:2013hga,Berthier:2015gja,Dedes:2017zog} (we note that the correlations of $a_\mu$ and electroweak data have been studied elsewhere, e.g.~\cite{Kanemitsu:2012dc,Cho:2000sf}).
-We have also considered only CP-conserving operators.\footnote{Contributions arise from $C_{\widetilde{W}}$, however these are of the same order of magnitude as $C_{{W}}$ which can not explain the Fermilab measurement without approaching the strongly coupled limit.} The remaining Wilson coefficients (WCs) are tabled in Tab.~\ref{tab:wcbounds} for a renormalisation scale choice of $\mu=m_\mu$ (the scale relevant to the $a_\mu$ measurement, we will discuss the impact of different choices, e.g., $\mu=\Lambda$ further below) and $\Lambda=1~\text{TeV}$.\footnote{We have checked our results against the Renormalisation Group Evolution analysis of Ref.~\cite{Aebischer:2021uvt} and find good agreement.} As can be seen, only a subset of these operator constraints is perturbatively meaningful.
+We have also considered only CP-conserving operators.
+The remaining WCs are tabled in Tab.~\ref{tab:wcbounds} for a renormalisation scale choice of $\mu=m_\mu$ (the scale relevant to the $a_\mu$ measurement, we will discuss the impact of different choices, e.g., $\mu=\Lambda$ further below).\footnote{We have checked our results against the Renormalisation Group Evolution analysis of Ref.~\cite{Aebischer:2021uvt} and find very good agreement.} As can be seen, only a subset of these operator constraints is perturbatively meaningful.
 This reflects the general observation of the $a_\mu$ anomaly in theories with extended particle spectra~\cite{Athron:2021iuf,Anisha:2021jlz}.